 While the acid-neutral papers are also suggested for the second copy, a bond paper containing 25% rag (cotton content) is acceptable for the second copy.

-Recycled temporary covers and clips are available in a cabinet in the first floor stairwell of Hayden Library, near the circulation desk.
+Recycled temporary covers and clips are available in a cabinet in Lewis Music Library.
 See hours.